Smcgorry/Guardian/README.md

 collection_name = input("Enter the name of the collection to create: ")

 # Define Embedding Model
+#'Cuda' is selected to run Embedding Model on GPU, default is CPU
 embed_model = InstructorEmbedding(model_name="hkunlp/instructor-base", device='cuda')

 documents = SimpleDirectoryReader(